 This scholarship aims to ensure that a student with a diagnosed physical disability is not disadvantaged by the absence of money to achieve their maximum potential in their formal tertiary education.
 This scholarship is subject to the provisions of James Cook University’s Coursework Scholarships, Bursaries and Grants Policy.

 The value of the scholarship shall be $10,000 for one year.
-Three scholarships shall be awarded each year, subject to available funding.
+Two scholarships shall be awarded each year, subject to available funding.

 The Walter & Eliza Hall Trust Opportunity Scholarship shall be open to competition among applicants who:

-* are admitted to a Bachelor’s Degree as a Commonwealth supported student at the Cairns or Townsville campus of James Cook University
+- are studying on-campus at JCU (NOTE: hybrid online/face-to-face study models are also acceptable at this time due to COVID) am enrolled in an Undergraduate Course as a Commonwealth supported student at the Cairns or Townsville campus of James Cook University;

-* have achieved a GPA of at least 4.0 in their current course
+- have achieved a GPA of at least 4.0 in their current course if they are a second year or beyond;

 The Selection Criteria are: